-- Only complete applications will be processed.
+- Applications are available in FLRS 100 or online.
+Only complete applications will be processed.

-PLEASE NOTE: ALL applicants must complete an Address Verification for Health Sciences form and submit it to the college Records Office as part of the application process.
+*ALL applicants must complete an Address Verification for Health Sciences form and submit it to the college Records Office as part of the application process.
 Each applicant will be required to submit two proofs of residency as described on the Address Verification for Health Sciences form.
 Submit this form and supporting documents to: